yuriyXiong/MeshGenerator/README.md

 # MeshGenerator:A Mesh generation package in MATLAB
 MeshGenerator is a matlab software package used to generate various meshes in 2D such as triangles, squared, Voronoi polygons, even non-convex polygons, etc. It can be used for finite element method and virtual element method.
-The code is based on iFEM and mVEM (Thanks to Professor Chen Long of UCL and Terenceyuyue of SJTU) , and I have mainly done some original work in generating linear and closed interface meshes.

-If you need to communicate with me, you can contact me via email: 202121511185@smail.xtu.edu.cn
+If you need to communicate with me, you can contact me via email: xiongyu@smail.xtu.edu.cn

 ## installation
 Add the path to MeshGenerator into the path library of MATLAB: